How to Build a Trad Rack

 Spring Loaded Camming Devices

 Everyone just calls these cams.
-Pretty simple idea that when you pull the trigger the head gets smaller.
+A pretty simple idea that when you pull the trigger the head gets smaller.
 Put it in the crack and will expand to wedge in place.
-Generally, you want to find parallel cracks or pods but with practice you can find a lot of solid placements.
+Generally, you want to find parallel cracks or pods but with practice, you can find a lot of solid placements.
 Care must be taken to find optimal placements as cams can walk and can pull out.
 You can also place gear very poorly and only know it if you fall on it so before you are leading trad routes make sure you’ve mentored under an experienced climber or taken classes with a certified guide.

 The most common ones are the Black Diamond Camalot so most guidebooks refer to the protection you will need on a route based on their sizing.
 There are a lot of good options.
 Each has its pros and cons.
 If you want to go down the rabbit hole, go on the mountainproject.com forum and read up on what cams people think are the best.
 More contentious than politics.
-Over the years I’ve used Black Diamond, Metolius Master Cams, Wild Country Friends and CCH Aliens.
+Over the years I’ve used Black Diamond, Metolius Master Cams, Wild Country Friends, and CCH Aliens.
 If well placed all will hold a fall and are easy to place and clean.

 All of my cams are currently Black Diamond Camalots C4 and X4.
 I’ve stuck with them as that is what I grew up using and have gotten used to the sizing so I’m more likely to pick the right one on the first try.
 You can mix Black Diamond with Wild Country and DMM cams as the color system match so a blue from either is close to the same size.
-Plus, Black Diamond are sold by everyone, so you are more likely to find a good deal on them.
+Plus, Black Diamond is sold by everyone, so you are more likely to find a good deal on them.
 And maybe this makes me a fashionista but I kind of like my gear to match.

 And while I’m down to only one, the Camp Ball Nut is a unique piece that is a mix of nut and spring-loaded cam.
 The ball part slides up the ramp expanding the range to fit small parallel cracks.
-The can protect cracks as thin as 3mm so sometimes it’s a literal life saver but if you fall on it, ball nuts can get welded into the rock, hence my only having one left.
+The can protect cracks as thin as 3mm so sometimes it’s a literal lifesaver but if you fall on it, ball nuts can get welded into the rock, hence my only having one left.
 I can't complain as it did its job.
 What really stands out is that even the smallest size is rated to 8KN making it the strongest small cams on the market.
 I will be picking up a few more but like switching to your winter tires, I’ll probably wait until I need it and don’t have it before I put down the cash.
 Even as an adult, I’m still a dirtbag climber and hiker.

 Slings and quickdraws